FAQs

 Hotels and upmarket resorts

 These come in all shapes and sizes with all manner of reputations.
-Unfortunately, they are not distributed to fit with a cycling tour and the very good ones are usually too full to want cyclists for 1-day visits while the poor ones are less enjoyable than the fales.
-We use several (see the itineraries) because they are conveniently located and usually offer something quite unique.
+We use several (see the itineraries) because they are conveniently located and usually offer something quite unique. being popular with general tourism they can sometimes be difficult to secure for our cyclists 1 night stays.

 There are ATMs that accept NZ cards in Apia, Salelologa and Manase.
 Rates are reasonable, but fees can be substantial.